sagemath/trac_to_gh/Issue 4474.md

 # Issue 4474: A hack in preparsing files is dangerous/confusing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4474

 Original creator: was